szysunshine/learngit/readme.txt

-Git is a distribute version control system.
+﻿Git is a distribute version control system.
 Git is free software.
 lalala
 kkkkkk